 Matt Murray is the head coach of the Pittsburg State baseball team at present.
 He had taken over the job in 2012 following the retirement of Steve Bever.
 Murray has an excellent track record as a coach, having been very successful at his stint with the University of Central Missouri as the assistant baseball coach for the Mules.
 He also held the important post of recruitment co-ordinator of the UCM Mules during this period.

 The Pittsburg State University sports program put a lot of emphasis on nurturing talent.
 Not only is the university able to attract students who have the potential to be good at baseball, but it also able to groom them into extremely successful players.
+It’s believed that talent can’t be taught, which is why the university tries to find those with natural talent.
+With talent like that, it can be developed upon through training and by finding the best equipment, such as some top rated batting gloves for example, to give the player the best chance of becoming successful.
 With new players growing within the sport, and players changing every now again much like a fantasy baseball team, they help to build a good track record and throw their best into winning and making the team successful.
 Here, athletes are also encouraged to do well in academics.
 In fact, many baseball players from this university are selected for the prestigious Capital One Academic All-American program on the basis of their athletic and academic performance.

 Much of the Pittsburg Gorilla’s successes on the baseball field are on account of the intensive training the members receive.
 The college organizes baseball camps for teenagers and also for small kids.
 These camps provide kids with a wonderful opportunity to learn the sport and develop an interest in athletics.
 The coaching takes place in the Gorilla’s home stadium, Al Ortolani Field or in the Bicknell Sports Complex in the University campus.
 These camps are generally very well-organized events and lots of local kids sign up for them.
 Kids who attend these camps are placed in teams based upon their age and level of skill.
 Coaching camps for older kids include live games and ‘pro style’ tryouts.
 The evaluation that players receive after the camp will help them get ahead in the sport of their choice.